dnlzrgz/memotica/README.md

+# memotica

-# memotica - An Anki-like application for the terminal
+An easy, fast, and minimalist space repition application for the terminal